Segantini in Savognin

 Directions

-The tour starts at the Hotel Pianta at Stradung 15 and ends at the church of Son Martegn on the other side of the village and valley.
+The route starts at Hotel Pianta at Stradung 15 and ends at the church Son Martegn on the other side of the village and valley.
 If you read and listen to all the information, you will need about 2 hours.

 Directions